lguzzon-scratchbook/gdb/docs/genosrtc-architecture.md

 From an architectural perspective, the typical flow for a peer is as follows:

-1.  **Initialization**: A client instantiates `GDB` with `rtc: true`, joining a specific room.
+1.  **Initialization**: A client instantiates `GDB` with `rtc: true`, joining a specific room and optionally providing a custom list of relays.
-2.  **Discovery**: The client connects to the Nostr network and subscribes to the room's topic, discovering other peers.
+2.  **Discovery**: The client connects to the Nostr network using a strategically chosen set of relays (user-provided, dynamic, or fallback) and subscribes to the room's topic, discovering other peers.
 3.  **Signaling Handshake**: The client securely exchanges connection offers, answers, and network candidates with other peers via the Nostr relays.
 4.  **Direct Connection**: A direct `RTCPeerConnection` is established with each peer.
 The signaling relay is no longer needed for communication between these two peers.
 5.  **Communication**: The application uses the high-level Data Channel and Media Stream APIs to send and receive information directly with other peers.